petri-labs/mokita/networks/mokita-1/upgrades/v10/guide.md

 ## Go Requirement

-You will need to be running go1.18 for this version of Mokisis.
+You will need to be running go1.18 for this version of Mokita.
 You can check if you are running go1.18 with the following command:

 ```{.sh}
 go version